dm248/dm248.github.io/posts/20201008_bootcampCTF.md

 * **do more independent testing**.
 Actually we got lucky on this one because the day before nsnc caught some cut-and-paste printing bugs that affected a LVL 2 challenge or two (I am very thankful because to catch these you actually had to be serious and solve the respective LVL 1 challenge first).
-So the only real bug that remained was an unintended side-effect of a last-minute server hardening that capped the number of command arguments at 10 (which happened to be too few for one of the challenges).
+So the only real bug that remained in the minis was an unintended side-effect of a last-minute server hardening that capped the number of command arguments at 10 (which happened to be too few for one of the challenges).

 * **have unit tests for too simple solutions**.
 The harder one of the two hidden challenges was